motion/orbit/notes/next-nate.md

+- pattern for simple useRef() getter fn for all props

 - document for apps + apis

 - an API explorer interface that uses our forms + an object describing typed arguments, and then shows results in a table. shows your current apps in a sidebar, lets you test them all easily and see their APIs